 PointsBet compares exceptionally well to other mobile sportsbooks in the Buckeye State.
 On top of having a great app and website it also offers more betting options than anyone else out there.

 PointsBet’s promotions also are exceptionally generous, only topped by those offered at DraftKings and FanDuel.
 There really is not much to dislike with regard to PointsBet and we have a feeling it will rapidly become one of the most popular sportsbooks in Ohio.

-BETBONUS is the PointsBet promo code.
-When you enter it while creating a new sportsbook account your first fixed odds wager (up to $500) and first PointsBetting wager (up to $1,500) will be risk free.
-PointsBet will refund your losses for either or both bets with a free bet.
+BETBONUS is the PointsBet Sportsbook promo code in Ohio.
+When you enter it while creating a new PointsBet Ohio sportsbook account your first fixed odds wager (up to $500) and first PointsBetting wager (up to $1,500) will be insured.
+If either or both bets are unsuccessful, PointsBet will refund your losses with bet credits.

 The biggest difference between PointsBet and every other sportsbook in the state is PointsBetting which only is offered at PointsBet.
 PointsBetting lets you win and lose based on the overall accuracy of your bets.
 If you bet the spread and you’re right by 10 points, your wager is multiplied by 10.
 It works the same if you were wrong by 10 points.

 You have six options for depositing money into your PointsBet Sportsbook account.
 You can use a debit or credit card, an eCheck, an online bank transfer, PayPal, PayNearMe or a PointsBet Play+ prepaid debit card.
 The only option that isn’t instantaneous is the online bank transfer, which can take up to two days.

 You can cash out any available funds by using an eCheck, online bank transfer or PayPal.
 All of these options will take between one and two days to be processed.
 And if you’re wondering, PointsBet does not charge any withdrawal fees.